-Once you find the property you are interested in make note of the parcel number and the address.
-You will need them later in the application process.
+Make note of key information: Once you find the lot you’re interested in, write down the parcel number and address.
+You’ll need them later in the application process.

 You will need several pieces of information to get started.
 Filling out the application will be quick and easy if you have these items ready to go.